Please submit forms to:

 - Visitor spaces are reserved 24 hours a day, 7 days a week for business visitors to the College.

 - Handicapped spaces are reserved for vehicles properly identified with state issued handicapped placards or plates.
-Limited authorization for on campus handicapped parking may be obtained from the Coordinator of Public Safety for medical necessity.
+Limited authorization for on campus handicapped parking may be obtained from the Director of Public Safety for medical necessity.
 Temporary parking in handicapped spaces for loading/unloading is prohibited.

 - Parking on Warrior Way is restricted unless otherwise authorized by the Director of Public Safety.
 Vehicles may stop to load/unload for a period of time not exceeding 15 minutes provided the emergency flashers are activated.